apptainer/singularity-userdocs/singularity_and_docker.rst

 .. note::

-    Use is made of the ``$HOME/.singularity`` directory by default to :ref:`cache images <sec:cache>`.
-To cache images elsewhere, use of the environment variable ``SINGULARITY_CACHEDIR`` can be made.
+    Use is made of the ``$HOME/.apptainer`` directory by default to :ref:`cache images <sec:cache>`.
+To cache images elsewhere, use of the environment variable ``apptainer_CACHEDIR`` can be made.

 As the runtime of this container is encapsulated as a single SIF file, it is possible to

 .. code-block:: none

-    cd /home/vagrant/.singularity/cache/oci-tmp/a692b57abc43035b197b10390ea2c12855d21649f2ea2cc28094d18b93360eeb/
+    cd /home/vagrant/.apptainer/cache/oci-tmp/a692b57abc43035b197b10390ea2c12855d21649f2ea2cc28094d18b93360eeb/

 and then execute the SIF file directly: